University at a Glance

 - The Continuing Education certificate program in Project Management is approved by the Project Management Institute (PMI).

-Cal State East Bay's Division of Continuing and International Education (DCIE) features a broad spectrum of courses, certificate programs, and degree programs that complement the University's regular curriculum, and meet the academic, professional, creative and lifelong learning goals of its diverse community.
+Continuing Education at Cal State East Bay features a broad spectrum of courses, certificate programs, and degree programs that complement the University's regular curriculum, and meet the academic, professional, creative and lifelong learning goals of its diverse community.

-DCIE designs courses to fulfill the needs of current job market trends, enhance professional development, and promote personal enrichment.
-Offering more than 60 certificate and degree programs in a variety of industries and fields, DCIE allows you to explore career options and pursue opportunities for advancement.
+CE designs courses to fulfill the needs of current job market trends, enhance professional development, and promote personal enrichment.
+Offering more than 40 certificate and degree programs in a variety of industries and fields, CE allows you to explore career options and pursue opportunities for advancement.

 American Language Program

-The university's American Language Program provides instruction for international students in English speaking and writing skills and introduces them to American culture.
+The university's American Language Program provides instruction for international students in academic English and introduces them to American culture.
 Each year, students from more than 25 countries enroll in the program.
 After graduating from the American Language Program, international students often enroll as matriculated students in the university.

 Open University Concurrent Enrollment